DeclareDesign/fabricatr/cran-comments.md

 ## Submission

-We are submitting a small update, `fabricatr 0.14.0`, which contains a small number of new features as well as bug fixes identified since the last release.
+We are submitting a small update, `fabricatr 0.16.0`, which contains a small number of new features as well as bug fixes identified since the last release.
+It also address new failures due to the new version of rlang, per Prof. Ripley's email.

 ## Test environments
 * local macOS install, R version 4.1.2